zgolkhou/alert_tools/matchfiles/README.md

 | y | Float64Col| sin(RA)*cos(Dec) |
 | ypos | Float32Col | y-center in pixels |
 | z | Float64Col | cos(RA) |

+---

+### TRANSIENTS TABLE

+Each row in the transients table corresponds to an Object that did not appear in the reference catalogthat seeded the matchfile.
+The columns are the same as for the sources table.

+---

+### TRANSIENTDATA TABLE

+The sourcedata table contains one row for each observation of an Object in the transients table.
+Thetime series photometry is stored here.
+The columns are the same as for the sourcedata table.